The Best CPU Temperature Monitor Software (2023 Reviews)

 • Lack of customizabilityrnNo alert systemrnNot enough data reportsrnMany features locked behind the Pro version

-HWMonitor is one of the most popular, if not the most popular, monitoring software out there.
+HWMonitor is one of the most prevalent, if not the most popular, monitoring software out there.
 It delivers tons of temperature-related information not only on your processor but on other hardware as well.

-Every reading picked up from the processor, GPU, HDD, SSD, and motherboard will be shown on HWMonitor.
+Every measurement collected from the processor, GPU, HDD, SSD, and mainboard will be displayed on HWMonitor.

-It is not as detailed as HWiNFO, so it is lacking in some aspects, but for those that need just raw temperature data, this is a solid choice.
+It is not as exhaustive as HWiNFO, so it is lacking in some aspects, but for those that need only raw temperature data, this is a solid choice.

 The Pros: